alexamy/solid-worklog/README.md

 It correctly bundles Solid in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.<br>
-Your app is ready to be deployed!
+The app is ready to be deployed!

-## Deployment

-Learn more about deploying your application with the [documentations](https://vite.dev/guide/static-deploy.html)